logicalor/comfyui_multi_replace/README.md

 ## Features

 - **Find/Replace Pairs Node**: Create an arbitrary number of find/replace pairs
-  - Supports up to 50 pairs per node
+  - Starts with one pair, click "➕ Add Pair" button to add more
-  - Each pair can have values entered directly or connected from other nodes
+  - Right-click menu also provides Add/Remove pair options
-  - Dynamic UI shows only active pairs
+  - Each pair can be converted to an input connector (right-click widget → Convert to Input)
   - Outputs: pairs object, JSON, and CSV formats

 - **Text Replacer Node**: Apply find/replace pairs to text